Attraction 3 / 22

 Scalzi

-In the late 16th century and into the 17th century, Baroque-style buildings were added to those that already fronted the Canal Grande.
+In the late sixteenth century and into the seventeenth century, Baroque-style buildings were added to those that already fronted the Canal Grande.
 This was the most prolific era of building activity along the waterway, and included the addition of the Santa Maria di Nazareth Church (known today as Scalzi) and the Santa Maria della Salute Basilica, one of the city’s most elegant ecclesiastic structures.
-Baldassarre Longhena was the major architect of that era and he added many new buildings to the canal area.
+Baldassarre Longhena was the major architect of that era, and he added many new buildings to the canal area.

 Water Taxi